PERFORMANCE & RESEARCH

-Trained as a professional dance artist in New York City, my career includes performing in Modern Dance companies such as Bill T. Jones/Arnie Zane Dance Company, Liz Lerman Dance Exchange, Forces of Nature, DanceBrazil, Liz Lerman Dance Exchange, Stack Motions Productions and Urban Bush Women.
+Currently based in the U.S. Northeast, I conduct research and engage in art-making at intersections of the arts, health, healing and activism.
+From 2017 to 2019, I was a Visiting Scholar at the Institute for Religion, Culture and Public Life and the Department of Religion at Columbia University.
+In 2013, I was an Arts and Humanities Research Council (AHRC) Cultural Engagement Fellow at the University of Oxford, which facilitated the development of the arts and science performance research project, Transportation Transformation: Migration, Teleportation, and Railways.
+Having trained as a professional dance artist in New York City, my career includes performing in Modern Dance companies such as Bill T. Jones/Arnie Zane Dance Company, Liz Lerman Dance Exchange, Forces of Nature, DanceBrazil, Liz Lerman Dance Exchange, Stack Motions Productions and Urban Bush Women.
 I teach Horton Caribbean fusion workshops and master classes throughout the United States, the United Kingdom, the Netherlands, Jamaica, West Indies, and Belgium.

 My theater background includes training with Dale Robert McClausland and at the Terry Schreiber Studos; I have been a member of Jomandi Productions, Portobello Theater, New York Theater Ensemble, and The Production Company.
 I have worked collaboratively with musical artists Boston Fielder – founder of Mutdawith, bassist David Tunkle, and percussionists Kevin Burrell, and L. Gerard Reid.
-I develop professional and community theater in the United States, the Caribbean, and Europe and contribute as an artist scholar to on-going public discussions centered on African Diaspora artistic and cultural expressions.
+I develop professional and community theater in the United States, the Caribbean, and Europe and contribute as an artist-scholar to on-going public discussions centered on African Diaspora artistic and cultural expressions.

 I hold a Doctor of Philosophy (PhD) in Interdisciplinary Gender Studies from the University of Leeds in the United Kingdom and Master degrees in Religious Studies and in Cultures and Development Studies from the Katholieke Universitiet Leuven in Belgium.
 My more than two decades of higher education teaching include: College of Charleston – Charleston, South Carolina, Georgia State University – Atlanta, Georgia, Emory University Atlanta, Georgia, City University of New York City Hunter College -New York City in the United States; the University of Lincoln and the University of Leeds in the UK; the Fontys Dansacademie, Tilburg, Netherlands; St Michael’s Theological College and the University of Technology Jamaica, in Jamaica, West Indies.